2.4 Roles & Responsibilities

 The Chief Information Officer (CIO) is responsible for [link: 17.4.7] promoting coherence and efficiency through university wide information technology (IT) strategy, and information security programs.
 The CIO is also responsible for conducing special programs or information related initiatives at the discretion of the President.

 188.8.131.52.1 The CIO delegates the development and enforcement of the information security program to the Chief Information Security Officer (CISO).

-The Chief Compliance Officer (CCO) conducts the audit based on the annual audit plan or on a temporary basis.
-The CCO reports those results to the CEO/President.
+The Chief Internal Audit Officer (CIAO) conducts the audit based on the annual audit plan or on a temporary basis.
+The CIAO reports those results to the CEO/President.

 The Ombudsperson provides confidential, neutral, independent and informal assistance, such as listening, offering information and examining options for resolving concerns, to employees and students who have concerns arising from their work or studies at OIST.